 Geothermal Heating Services in Dallas, TX | Company Name

-The same process would be applied to each secondary page (sub page) and of course vary by the topic and main keyword.
+Apply the same process to each secondary page (subpage) and, of course, vary by the topic and main keyword.
 It’s prudent to always add the location of your HVAC company to the secondary title tags.
-This is especially useful for newer brands who really rely on SEO details to get their page ranked as high as possible, but is still critical for established brands as well, as they want to fend off competitors who are doing “the little things” to try to close the gap.
-Other factors are considered of course, including the quality of the content on the page itself.
+Newer brands rely on SEO for page ranking, but it is still critical for established brands as well, as they want to fend off competitors who are doing “the little things” to close the gap.
+Other factors are considered, of course, including the quality of the content on the page itself.

 Aligning Title Tags With Header Tags

-Header tags, often referred to as H1s, H2s, and H3s, are also an important on page SEO ranking factor.
-Your headers, especially H1s, should align with your titles, but should not be a mirror image of them.
-You don’t want to duplicate your title tag as the H1 but you do want it to say essentially the same thing.
-The H1 should be shorter than the title, and in many cases should NOT utilize the city name like the title does.
+Header tags often referred to as H1s, H2s, and H3s, are also important on-page SEO ranking factors.
+Your headers, especially H1s, should align with your titles but should not be a mirror image of them.
+You don’t want to duplicate your title tag as the H1, but you do want it to say essentially the same thing.
+The H1 should be shorter than the title, and in many cases, should NOT utilize the city name as the title does.
 There are some exceptions to this strategy, but overuse of city names within header tags can be perceived as spam by the user.
 Review how to align the two elements below: